Engineering

 The improvement loop tracks forward progress on the target task.
 It does not track whether the new version regressed on anything else the system was doing before.
 If the scaffold rewrite that lifts LawBench accuracy quietly degrades performance on a different category of legal question, the loop will not notice.
 The regression suite is what production teams use to make sure today's improvement is not tomorrow's incident.

 The walkthrough provides diff between successive agent versions.
 It does not provide automatic rollback if version N+1 underperforms version N. The loop assumes monotone improvement.
-Production systems cannot assume that — the standard property is "any version is a deployable artefact, every promotion is reversible within minutes."
+Production systems cannot assume that — the standard property is any version is a deployable artefact, every promotion is reversible within minutes.

-4. Approval gates for high-stakes changes
+Approval gates for the changes that matter

 For low-stakes tasks, full automation may be acceptable.
-For agents acting in regulated environments — anything involving customer data, financial decisions, medical or legal advice, infrastructure changes — every weight update needs an attestation chain: who approved it, when, against which eval, with which evidence.
-The audit pattern we covered in Designing Strict RBAC for Enterprise Knowledge Bases extends here too — the principal performing the modification has to be auditable, the modification logged, the rollback path clear.
+For agents acting in regulated environments — anything involving customer data, financial decisions, medical or legal advice, infrastructure changes — every weight update needs an attestation chain.
+Who approved it, when, against which eval, with which evidence.
+The audit pattern we covered in Designing Strict RBAC for Enterprise Knowledge Bases extends here too.
+The principal performing the modification has to be auditable.
+The modification logged.
+The rollback path clear.

 Self-modifying systems drift.
 The drift is the point — the agent is supposed to change.
 But drift in the wrong direction is what kills production deployments.
-The monitoring shape we wrote about for day-two reliability of non-deterministic AI is the baseline; for self-modifying agents it becomes mandatory, not optional.
+The monitoring shape we wrote about for day-two reliability of non-deterministic AI is the baseline.
+For self-modifying agents it becomes mandatory, not optional.

 The paper does not report training time, token consumption, or dollar cost of the improvement loop.
 H100 hours on Modal are not free.
 Production teams considering this pattern will run into the same cost-shape conversation we walked through in Optimising Cold-Start Latency and Cost of Multimodal RAG Pipelines — the loop's true cost only becomes visible at production volume, and by then it is structural.

 None of these six gaps are a criticism of the paper.
 They are research-environment defaults.
-The point is that a team reading the paper and thinking "we should ship this" needs to add all six before any of it touches a production surface.
+The point is that a team reading the paper and thinking we should ship this needs to add all six before any of it touches a production surface.

 Strip out the closed-loop autonomous improvement and what remains is a set of patterns that are individually deployable and individually valuable, with the right safeguards.